junaama/tunr_app_frontend/README.md

 ALSO, don't forget: a **technical demonstration** of your app which:

   * Is ~5 minutes in length
-  * All group members should speak during the presentation
   * Shows off all features of the app
   * Explains the technical details
   * Explains the technical challenges